amakelov/mandala/README.md

   arguments can always be added backward-compatibly)
 - `f` must have a **fixed number of return values**, and this must be annotated in the function signature **or** declared as `@op(nout=...)`
+- `f` must have a **compatible interface** throughout its life.
+  - **The only way to change `f`'s interface once it already has memoized calls is to add new arguments with default values.**
+  - if you want to change the interface in an incompatible way, you should either just make a new function (under a new name), or increment the `@op(version=...)` argument.
 - the `list`, `dict` and `set` collections, when used as argument/return annotations, cause elements of these collections to be stored separately.
 To avoid confusion, `tuple`s are reserved for specifying the number of outputs.